-Camping in Sequoia and Kings Canyon National Park
+Camping in Sequoia and Kings Canyon National Parks

 There are 14 campgrounds in the parks.
-Most are first-come, first-serve with a maximum of six people allowed per site.
-Potwisha, Buckeye Flat, Lodgepole, Dorst Creek, and certain group campsites are open to reservations and can accomodate from 7-50 people.
+Most are first-come, first-served with a maximum of six people allowed per site.
+Potwisha, Buckeye Flat, Lodgepole, Dorst Creek, and certain group campsites are open to reservations and can accommodate from 7-50 people.

 Campsite Amenities: Each campsite has a picnic table, fire ring with grill and a metal food storage box.
 There are no hookups in the parks.
 Dump stations are located at Potwisha, Lodgepole, and Dorst Creek campgrounds.
 There is also a dump station located in Princess Campground in the Sequoia National Forest on Hwy 180 near the Hume Lake junction.

 Below is a list of the campgrounds available in the Sequoia and Kings Canyon National Park area.
-Please call 559-565-3341 BEFORE you plan to visit for current conditions.
+Learn more about current park and road conditions by visiting the sites listed below.
+Please call 559-565-3341 before you plan to visit for current road conditions.

 - Buckeye Flat